 Any wound including animal sting might cause you a further infection if it is not hygienically taken care of.
 Hence, start with washing your hand with water and soap as well as your skin area that has been stung is always a good way to start as it will help you kill the germs and bad bacteria that live around the stung site.

 For some other animal sting swell such as jellyfish, ammonia does help to reduce the swelling.

 However, for the bee sting, those home remedies have not been medically proven can help you on reducing the swollen skin.
 Whereas, ice packs alone is the best home remedies suggested by the medical team so far.

 The swollen skin might be painful within few hours and the swelling also itching will stay about a week.
 If the swollen skin is not reducing within those days, consider seeking for medical help.

 Apply Calamine Lotion

-If the itch you feel is not reducing within a week or so, taking antihistamine that contain diphenhydramine such as Benadryl is recommended.
-Prevent from scratching your skin after you are being stung, it will only cause your swelling worse and increase risk of infection.
+If the itch you feel is not reducing within a week or so, taking an antihistamine that contains diphenhydramine such as Benadryl is recommended.
+Prevent from scratching your skin after you are being stung, it will only cause your swelling worse and increase the risk of infection.

 TREATMENT FOR SEVERE BEE STING